Teshidesu/To-do-List/README.md

 ```

 ## 🏗 Creating & Appending Elements 🏗
+Dynamically create and add elements to the page using JavaScript:
 ```js
 // Create a new element and add it to the page const newDiv = document.createElement("div");